leleo-neppo/social-crowd/readme.txt

 == Changelog ==

+= 0.8 [2012-03-07] =
+* Added a much requested horizontal layout for the widgets
+* Added php function call and shortcode to add the same horizontal layout throughout your site

 = 0.7.4 [2012-02-25] =
 * Added option in advanced widget to have social network links open in a new window.
 * Added widget links to the social network icons.